kent236896/OmniResource/PRIVACY.md

 ## 2. Data We Collect

 ### 2.1 Data You Provide
-- **API Keys** — Third-party API keys (Pexels, Pixabay, OpenAI, Google GenAI) that you enter in the Preferences page.
+- **API Keys** — Third-party API keys (Pexels, Pixabay) that you enter in the Preferences page.
 These are stored **locally on your device only** and are never transmitted to our servers.
 - **Search Queries** — Keywords and search parameters you enter are sent directly to the respective third-party platforms (Pexels, Pixabay) via their official APIs.

 ### 2.2 Data Generated Locally